IBR

 Cyberdreiging groeit

 The cyber resilience of Dutch businesses is under pressure.
 The most recent figures from the International Business Report (IBR) show that the number of significant cyber incidents in SMEs and the mid-market is rising sharply.
-At the same time, the number of companies with a structured cybersecurity policy is declining.
+Businesses must continuously steer towards cyber resilience.

 Contents